poonam-ux/Python-Challenge_Data-analysis-with-Python/README.md

 ![](https://github.com/poonam-ux/Python-PyPoll_data_analysis/blob/main/Results/PyPoll_results.png)

-Since the election dataset election_data.csv is a large file, and is unable to load from local computer, the screenshot of dataset is added to 'Resources' folder for the reference.
+Since the election dataset election_data.csv is a large file, and is unable to upload from local computer, the screenshot of dataset is added to 'Resources' folder for the reference.